 - helping the NHS to support broader social and economic development.

-Despite all of the challenges of the past few years, we have still managed to build stronger partnerships, relationships, and new ways of working as a system across social, primary and secondary care.
-The last 18 months have made us think and act more like an ICS, aiming to deliver the best and seamless care for our population throughout the pandemic and our collective system recovery.
+Despite the challenges of the past few years, we have built stronger partnerships, relationships, and new ways of working as a system across social, primary and secondary care.
+The pandemic has made us think and act more like an ICS, aiming to deliver the best and seamless care for our population throughout the pandemic and our collective system recovery.
 We have already started focusing work on a number of areas.

 - A move to single strategic commissioner for health services.